Vietnam.vn - Nền tảng quảng bá Việt Nam

 Observers predict that, in the coming days, we can probably expect to hear about some big spending commitments to “fix” the crisis.

-But the problem is that Paris is stuck trying to find a way out of this disaster.
-Over the past decade, its finances have deteriorated significantly.
+But the problem is that Paris is stuck trying to find a way out of this mess.
+Over the past decade, its finances have deteriorated dramatically.
 The UK may be in dire straits, but France is in even worse shape.
 France’s total debt-to-GDP ratio has reached 112% of GDP, compared to 100% in the UK and 67% in Germany.
 And it is forecast to continue rising for the rest of the decade.

 The budget deficit is forecast to hit 4.7% of GDP this year, even as the economy recovers from the Covid-19 pandemic, and is expected to hit 4.4% of GDP next year.